mergebase/log4j-detector/README.md

 satisfaction.
 If you don't trust Maven you can go directly into the "src/main/java/com/mergebase/log4j" directory and type "javac \*.java".
 That works, too!

-We also sign the pre-compiled jar we keep in the root of the repository (./log4j-detector-2021.12.22.jar) with the MergeBase code signing key.
+We also sign the pre-compiled jars we keep in the root of the repository (e.g., ./log4j-detector-2021.12.22.jar) with the MergeBase code signing key.
 Please run "jarsigner -verbose -verify log4j-detector-2021.12.22.jar" to confirm this.

 # What Is MergeBase All About? <a name="itemmergebase"></a>